Sorry, there are no matching results

 Generally speaking, it is relevant when one spouse or civil partner is not able to use all of their personal allowance.

-All companies making profits in the UK pay the main rate of corporation tax at 19% in 2019/20.
+Most companies making profits in the UK pay the main rate of corporation tax at 19% in 2020/21.

 Business owners are entitled to claim deductions from income for costs which are incurred wholly and exclusively in running the business.
 Determining how this rule applies in practice can be a challenge.
 In most circumstances, a deduction may not be claimed in respect of depreciation.
 However, deductions in the form of capital allowances are available for some expenditure on qualifying capital expenditure.